wafflespeanut/scripts/octopress-blog/source/_posts/2015-09-06-100-shades-of-green-the-journey-of-a-coder-dot-dot-dot.markdown

 [^1]: If you had grown in my locality (in your childhood), then all you know is that a computer (which you often see in school) is *"something"* where you can only type, draw, and play games - nothing more!
 I'm not embarrassed to say that we were never curious!

-[^2]: Well, we learned that from a virus (and that too because we never believed in the concept of an anti-virus (since everything is just the cause & effect of code).
+[^2]: Well, we learned that from a virus (and that too because we never believed in the concept of an anti-virus, since everything is just the cause & effect of code).
 This command is often utilized by a harmless worm which infects pen drives.

 [^3]: It was required for a course, where we draw instantaneous vector diagrams of parts of machines.
-I had even [made some (not so boring) videos](https://www.youtube.com/playlist?list=PLpqCCxmTKpa1NBYfoEJlKb8X4fq0Pf6N9) for the junior undergrads using those animations.
+I'd even [made some (not so boring) videos](https://www.youtube.com/playlist?list=PLpqCCxmTKpa1NBYfoEJlKb8X4fq0Pf6N9) for the junior undergrads using those animations.

 [^4]: It's not a great *project* and all (I created that only to dig deeper into Python, and I have!).
 And yeah, I do write my story every day (I've got about a year of stories now).
 I don't usually spend much time other than just recalling the events, and I just write a paragraph or two (like hints) - to just remind myself that something so nice/worse has happened on that day.